dani007200964/Viking-Skull-Lamp/docs/markdown_pages/print_guide.md

 @page print_guide Print Guide

 I have made a lot of iterations for some parts to make them perfectly fit.
-I had a ton of ideas at the beginning how to make this whole thing happen, so I tried them and I chose the solution that I think is the best.
-After a month of tweaking I think the models are ready for anyone.
-Every FDM printer nowdays should be capable to make them.
+I had a ton of ideas at the beginning on how to make this whole thing happen, so I tried them and I chose the solution that I think is the best.
+After a month of tweaking, I think the models are ready for anyone.
+Every FDM printer nowadays should be capable to make them.

 ![Prototypes](proto_parts.jpg)

-If you doesn't like the color design of my version, you can use different colors and materials of course.
+If you don't like the color design of my version, you can use different colors and materials of course.
 Be creative and create something that you would like to see on your desk.

-@note Only the atomizer socket should be printed from PETG, because it will hold some water.
+@note Only the atomizer socket should be printed from PETG because it will hold some water.

 @section basic_parts Basic Parts

-Firstly let's tart with the easy ones.
-These parts does not require any advanced settings.
+Firstly let's start with the easy ones.
+These parts do not require any advanced settings.
 Just set the layer height to 0.2mm and print them.

 @subsection display_clamp Display Clamp